-A visit to Oz
+A holiday to Oz

-“Thinking Australia?
+“Thinking of Australia holidays?
 We found some surprises:

 – It’s really, really far away.
 OK, this one wasn’t a surprise, but it is somewhat astonishing; it takes 30 hours to get to Melbourne.
 And that’s on Australia’s east coast.
 To get to Perth, on the west coast, takes another 4 hours.
 That is a brutal amount of time to be on airplanes, leaving you smelly, cranky and your brain on stun from the four movies you watched.